Peer review: Pedagogical

-Critics of peer review in classrooms say that it can be ineffective due to students' lack of practice giving constructive criticism, or lack of expertise in the writing craft at large.
-Peer review can be problematic for developmental writers, particularly if students view their writing as inferior to others in the class as they may be unwilling to offer suggestions or ask other writers for help.
-Peer review can impact a student's opinion of themselves as well as others as sometimes students feel a personal connection to the work they have produced, which can also make them feel reluctant to receive or offer criticism.
-Teachers using peer review as an assignment can lead to rushed-through feedback by peers, using incorrect praise or criticism, thus not allowing the writer or the editor to get much out of the activity.
-As a response to these concerns, instructors may provide examples, model peer review with the class, or focus on specific areas of feedback during the peer review process.
-Instructors may also experiment with in-class peer review vs. peer review as homework, or peer review using technologies afforded by learning management systems online.
-Students that are older can give better feedback to their peers, getting more out of peer review, but it is still a method used in classrooms to help students young and old learn how to revise.
-With evolving and changing technology, peer review will develop as well.
-New tools could help alter the process of peer review.

 Peer seminar

 Peer seminar is a method that involves a speaker that presents ideas to an audience that also acts as a "contest".
 To further elaborate, there are multiple speakers that are called out one at a time and given an amount of time to present the topic that they have researched.
 Each speaker may or may not talk about the same topic but each speaker has something to gain or lose which can foster a competitive atmosphere.
 This approach allows speakers to present in a more personal tone while trying to appeal to the audience while explaining their topic.

 Peer seminars may be somewhat similar to what conference speakers do, however, there is more time to present their points, and speakers can be interrupted by audience members to provide questions and feedback upon the topic or how well the speaker did in presenting their topic.